 The insole is now almost finished but we need to strengthen the medial arch area and stabilise the rear foot.
 To do this we glue a heel stabiliser to the underneath of the insole which reaches from the back of the heel to just behind the metarsal heads.
 The stabiliser is ground down flat under the heel to introduce rear foot stability and we then grind under the medial arch.
-The amount taken out is determined by the weight of the customer and the type of footwear the insoles are going in.
+The amount taken out is determined by the weight of the customer and the type of footwear the insoles are intended for.

 Stage 6 – Finishing

 The insoles are now trimmed to fit into your personal footwear.
 We usually ask customers to bring in 2 or 3 pairs of shoes or boots and we trim to Best Fit to ensure they can be swapped around.